Victim Info: 401-462-7111 Corrected MAP of Club2(not correct) Globe Map

 and that wall.. was so small..
 2 people couldn't

-walk side by side," explained Todd in a 2 hour interview.
+walk side by side,"

-The 4x4 ft white ticket booth greeted people
+The 4x4 ft white ticket booth greeted people at the end of the 15x6'

-entrance and presented another fatal constriction
+entrance corridor (with another door halfway) and presented another

-for fleeing patrons.
+club.
 25 bodies were found

 inside that bottleneck.
 "As we reached